JeffDeCola/my-vagrant-boxes/README.md

 ## USE VAGRANT BOXES - FOR DOCKER

+I mean, I get it, but I would just make a docker image with a docker file and have people use that.
+Not a huge fan of this.

 * `ubuntu-1804-docker-container`
   * Development Environment Goal - Run ubuntu 18.04 in a docker container
   * Using